Nature has provided so much pleasure to us during the difficult months of lockdown.

 It was a reminder that nature is always here for us, even when everything else feels uncertain.
 But now nature urgently needs us to give something back to help conserve it for future generations.

-We know that times are tough for many people now, but if you can, please consider giving a gift back to nature this summer.
+We know that times are tough for many people now, but if you can, please consider giving a gift back to nature.